 Pursuant to Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K, the Pay Versus Performance Table (set forth below) is required to include "Compensation Actually Paid," as calculated per SEC disclosure rules, to the Company's principal executive officer ("PEO") and the Company's non-PEO Named Executive Officers, as noted below.
-"Compensation Actually Paid" represents a new required calculation of compensation that differs significantly from the Summary Compensation Table calculation of compensation, the Named Executive Officer's realized or earned compensation, as well as from the way in which the Compensation Committee views annual compensation decisions, as discussed in the Compensation Discussion and Analysis.
+"Compensation Actually Paid" represents a required calculation of compensation that differs significantly from the Summary Compensation Table calculation of compensation, the Named Executive Officer's realized or earned compensation, as well as from the way in which the Compensation Committee views annual compensation decisions, as discussed in the Compensation Discussion and Analysis.
 The amounts in the table below are calculated in accordance with SEC rules and do not represent amounts actually earned or realized by our Named Executive Officers, including with respect to our equity awards which remain subject to forfeiture if the vesting conditions are not satisfied.
-As permitted under the rules applicable to Smaller Reporting Companies, we are including two years of data and are not including a peer group total shareholder return or company-selected measure, as contemplated under Item 402(v) of Regulation S-K.